Khatwangadhareddy/Khatwangadhareddy/README.md

 💫 About Me:
-I'm Khatwangadha Reddy, a passionate Full Stack Web Developer with a drive for creating innovative solutions.
+I'm KhatwangadarReddy, a passionate Full Stack Web Developer and AWS Certified Cloud Practitioner with a drive for creating innovative solutions.

 🔭 I'm currently working on building scalable web applications 🌱 I'm learning advanced React patterns and cloud architecture